nightangelblade/nearby_munchies/README.md

 You can enter either your current address, or if you happen to know the coordinates of your location, the latitude and longitude.
 From there you will be directed to a new page with a Google Maps that will show you the closest restaurants that are currently open.
 ![Result Screenshot](/Location.png "Result")
 Note: In the background, the Geocoder gem will determine the closest coordinates or address to your location, then turn that into a search string which is then passed to the Google Maps Embed API.
 This is what returns back the information you see on the new page.

+#Issues

+Currently since this app was built in Sinatra, the Geocoder gem wasn't included in a proper fashion, as I believe the instructions were intended for a Rails based application.
+I needed to create a couple of workaround methods within the Location model because Geocoder's built in methods were not capable of being called.
+In the future, or if I rebuild this app in Rails, I'll be sure to look into this issue.